rstudio/pool/tests/testthat/_snaps/pool.md

     Code
       poolCheckout(pool)
+    Condition
-    Error <simpleError>
+      Error in `private$createObject()`:
+      !
 Maximum number of objects in pool has been reached